zendiy-mgos/zvar/README.md

 // set the value
 ZenVar.dictionary(v, key).decimal(val)
 ```
-Sets or gets the decimal value of the key element.
+Sets or gets the decimal value of the dictionary element.

 |Parameter|Type||
 |--|--|--|